awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-delete-human-loop.md

 # Delete a Human Loop<a name="a2i-delete-human-loop"></a>

 When you delete a human loop, the status changes to `Deleting`\.
 When the human loop is deleted, the associated human review task is no longer available to workers\.
 You might want to delete a human loop in one of the following circumstances:
-+ The worker task template used to generate your worker UI does not render correctly or is not functioning as expected\.
++ The worker task template used to generate your worker user interface does not render correctly or is not functioning as expected\.
 + A single data object was accidentally sent to workers multiple times\.
 + You no longer need a data object reviewed by a human\.